Andrea/andrea.github.io/_posts/2013-01-12-mono-for-android.markdown

 - c#
 - mono for android
 tags:
-- '"mono for android" "permissions" "android"'
+- mono for android
+- permissions
+- android
 ---

 I’ve been playing with mono for android the last few days.
 I have also tried it about 2 years ago.
 It was a good tool then, and it got much much better.